 Rubrics verification will be lightweight verification in class by random classmate, with occasional verification by myself and the TA.

-One of the rubrics items will have to do with time management.
+One of the rubrics items for the class will have to do with time management.
 Turning in homework late will impact your score on that rubric.
 Part of time management is knowing when something should give.
 Thus, the time management rubric will include up to 4 penalty-free late days.
-Penalty-free late days do not pause late penalty accumulation.
-For example, one late is day is used, but the assignment is turned in two days late: -20%.

 Grading Breakdown (tentative)